 There is nothing inherently dangerous about the adult possession or use of cannabis.
-We have learned from the many states who have loosened cannabis prohibition that, following legalization, opioid use, alcohol use, and alcohol-involved car crashes all decline.
-At this moment, our Black neighbors must not have to experience the transma of police interaction for use and possession of plant material.
-Thank you.
+We have learned from the many states who have loosene cannabis prohibition that, following legalization, opioid use, alcohol use, and alcohol-involved car crashes all decline.
+At this moment, our Black neighbors must not have to experience the traume of police interaction for use and possession of plant material.
+Thanky the

 North Carolina has a long history of racism to overcome.
 I think social outreach programs for poor neighborhoods would be a good start.
-The laws governing possession of marijuana were established by the Nixon administration as a way to stop the momentum of the black communities as they protested inequality, as well as attack the "Hippie" movement.
+The laws governing possession of marijuana were established by the Nison administration as a way to stop the momentum of the black communities as they protested inequality, as well as attack the "Hippie" movement.
 These laws were not backed up by any viable data and several reports advised against the ban on marijuana.
-It is way past time for NC to move forward to legalize medical marijuana and move toward legal adult use.
+It is vay past time for NC to move forward to legalize medical marijuana and most toward legal addut use.
 The interactions created by these unfair laws have created a hostile relationship between law enforcement and the communities of color.
-By eliminating this barrier and enabling more social interaction between law enforcement and the communities of color you can begin to build a trust.
-History is a tough barrier to overcome but I do feel that people are ready for a more cohesive relationship with police and would like to see the efforts of enforcement to be focused on the hard drugs such as heroid, meth and cocaine.
+By eliminating this barrier and enabling more social interaction between law enforcement and the communities of color.
+By eliminating this barrier and enabling more social interaction between law enforcement and the communities of color build a trust.
+History is a tough barrier to overcome but 1 do feel that people are ready for a more cohesive relationship with police and would like to see the efforts of enforcement to be focused on the hard drugs such as heroin, meth and cocaine.

 Impoverished communities are often high crime areas.
 In an effort to survive people will turn a blind eye to small crimes such as selling single cigarettes or marijuana.
 This is how people offset their income and not loose social benefits.
 Unfortunately this leads young people toward a life of conflict with the local police.
-Legalizing marijuana will not solve all these issues but it will enable medical use, which may benefit people like me, who are looking for alternatives to a life long opiate habit and it will allow police to approach people of color with one less area of contention.
+Legalizing marijuana will not solve all these issues but it will enable medical use, which no benefit people like me, who are looking for alternatives to a life long opiate habit and it will allow police to approach people of color with one less area of contention.

 Our communities of color deserve a hand up and they need to feel safe with the officers who are sworn to protect them.
-I am sure there are plenty of good people in law enforcement today that have ideas of things that can be done better to help build a relationship with the communities of color.
+I am sure there are plenty of good people in law endorrement today that have ideas of things that can be done better to help build a relationship with the communities of color.
 I suggest you listen closely to the officers who patrol our streets.

-I hope this input is helpful.
+Those this must is helpful.

-I'm contacting this task force as I believe strongly there is a clear disparity in the policing and enforcement of drug policy in my community - the black community.
-According to ACLU statistics ( https://graphics.aclu.org/marijuana-arrest-report/NC), African Americans are 3.3x time more likely to be arrested for marijuana possession despite other statistics demonstrating both races use marijuana at the same rate.
+Trough can be supported by the state force as I believe strongly there is a clear disparity in the policing and enforcement of drug policy in my community - the black community.
+According to ACLU statistics (https://graphics.aclu.org/marijuana-arrest-report/NC), African Americans are 3.3x time more likely to be arrested for marijuana possession despite other statistics demonstrating both races use marijuana at the same rate.
 We can solve this problem as a whole by addressing the problem of marijuana legalization in our state.